GROUP BY

 PARTITION BY

-- Result: All rows are retained, and aggregate functions are applied over each partition.
+GROUP BY. - Result: All rows are retained, and aggregate functions are applied over each partition.

 SELECT